Followers

 Ready for Action

-Undaunted by weeks of retreat, Washington and his men were ready for a fight.
-Washington was under pressure from Congress for defeats at Brandywine and Germantown and wanted to make up for them before the end of the campaign.
-He always envisioned a Breed's Hill style battle where his men would render British ranks asunder with massed fire from prepared positions.
-For their part, his men would like nothing better than a chance to take out their frustrations on the lobsters.
+Undaunted by weeks of retreat, Washington and his men prepared for battle.
+Washington faced pressure from Congress due to defeats at Brandywine and Germantown and aimed to make amends before the campaign ended.
+He always pictured a Breed's Hill-style fight where his troops would break British lines with heavy fire from fortified positions.
+For their part, his men were eager for a chance to vent their frustrations on the 'lobsters.'

-were ready for action and even retribution.
-Washington had them defending high ground - seemingly another Breed's Hill scenario in the offing.
-And Howe intended to give the rebels the fight they wanted.
-The British were hoping for a decisive victory over the hapless rebels before winter closes in.
-For he too was under a cloud of sorts.
+The Americans had ample time to strengthen their defenses, so despite being cold, exhausted, and hungry, they were ready to act and seek retribution.
+Washington positioned them on high ground—another Breed's Hill scenario seemed possible.
+Meanwhile, Howe planned to give the rebels the fight they craved.
+The British hoped for a swift, decisive victory over the struggling rebels before winter arrived, as he too faced troubles of his own.

 And Vindication

-A British Army capitulated at Saratoga in October - an army many believed Howe was obliged to assist.
-Crushing Washington would be sweet vindication.
-Both Howe and Washington were in the shadow of the recent devastating British surrender at Saratoga.
-Howe for not doing more to assist Gen. John Burgoyne, the vanquished British commander, in the hapless invasion from Canada.
-Washington himself was under fire by some in Congress and the Army who questioned his leadership.
+A British Army capitulated at Saratoga in October—an army many believed Howe was obliged to help.
+Defeating Washington would be a sweet victory.
+Both Howe and Washington were overshadowed by the recent devastating British surrender at Saratoga.
+Howe for not doing more to support Gen. John Burgoyne, the defeated British commander, during the ill-fated invasion from Canada.
+Washington himself was criticized by some in Congress and the Army who questioned his leadership.

 British surrender at Saratoga had